phax/ph-parent-pom/README.md

 Generic Maven 3 parent POM with lots of default configuration.
 It is pre-configured to handle the "ph-" software stack in a suitable way.

-The latest released version is **1.11.5** and requires JDK 8 at build time (even though you may create applications that need Java 1.6 or 1.7 at runtime)!
+The latest released version is **2.0.0** and requires JDK 11 or higher at build time.

+The latest version that uses JDK 8 as the baseline is *1.11.5**.

 To use it as your parent POM using the following snippet: